openshift-kni/oran-o2ims/docs/cluster-configuration.md

 The cluster configuration goes to the `ManagedCluster` CR and the nodes configuration to the corresponding `BMH`s, as expected.

 **Note**: ManagedCluster and node extra labels&annotations are the only fields that can be edited post installation.
-All the other fields are immutable and are rejected by the IMS operator.
+All the other fields are immutable and are rejected by the O-Cloud Manager.
 These changes would be rejected anyway by webhooks put in place by other operators for cluster installation resources (ex: `ClusterDeployment`)

 ### Updates to the policyTemplateParameters field under ProvisioningRequest spec.templateParameters